Richard Padley

 General Crime

-R v KB, HMK, FM and JA (Snaresbrook CC): Led junior in the prosecution of four individuals for false imprisonment and GBH with intent of three young victims in an abandoned flat over a three-week period.
+R v KB, HMK, FM and JA (Snaresbrook CC): Led junior with Rory Keene in the prosecution of four individuals for false imprisonment and GBH with intent of three young victims in an abandoned flat over a three-week period.
 Including contempt proceedings against a prosecution witness due to their conduct in court towards Counsel and the Judge.

 R v GH (Guildford CC): Successfully defending GH in relation to allegations of rape and controlling and coercive behaviour.
 A review of the unused material, including extensive telephone records, led to the presentation of material which undermined the complainant’s version of events.

-- CPS List – Level 3
+- CPS General List – Level 3

 - CPS Specialist Fraud List – Level 3